eKidenge/queue-network-simulator/README.md

-Queue Network Simulator
+Queue Network Simulator (Django)
 Overview
-Queue Network Simulator is a Python-based simulation tool designed to model and analyze queueing networks.
-This simulator allows users to simulate various types of queuing systems and evaluate their performance.
+Queue Network Simulator is a Django-based web application designed to model and analyze queueing networks.
+This simulator allows users to simulate various types of queuing systems, manage configurations via a web interface, and evaluate their performance.
 It is built with flexibility in mind, enabling users to define custom network topologies, service rates, and arrival processes.
 The tool is primarily useful for studying and optimizing performance in networked systems, including computer networks, telecommunications, and service systems.
 Features
 - Simulate multiple types of queues (e.g., M/M/1, M/M/c, etc.)
-- Customizable network topologies and configurations
+- Customizable network topologies and configurations through a web interface
 - Configurable arrival rates, service rates, and buffer sizes
 - Performance metrics, such as waiting time, throughput, and utilization
 - Visualizations of queueing networks and their states over time
 - Statistical analysis and reporting
-Requirements
+- User authentication and role-based access Requirements
-To run this simulator, you will need the following:
+To run this Django-based simulator, you will need the following:
 - Python 3.x
+- Django
 - NumPy
 - Matplotlib (for visualizations)
 - SimPy (for discrete-event simulation)